Can you manage a newsletter AND a book? (video)

 If you can write 300 words — the length of a long email — in that time, five days a week, you will have 78,000 words inside of a year.
 That’s more than enough for a book.

-But the bottom line was, I never saw my newsletter as something that was in competition with my book.
-Instead, I visualized them at complementary efforts that I wrote at different times of the day, in support of each other.
+But the bottom line was, I never saw my newsletter as something that competed with my book.
+Instead, I visualized them at complementary efforts that I wrote at different times of the day, to support each other.

 Sure, they were on the same subject, but that helped me.
 The research I did for my newsletter could also be used for my book.
 In other words, I got a gigantic twofer!